nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 The EDIFact message was defined by the Pathology Messaging Enabling Project and the specification can be found here listed as [EDIFact Pathology Messaging](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections).

 It is a detailed specification and although it does contain some coding the majority of the fields contain text.
-Some of the text is also heavily formatted,
+Some of the text is also heavily formatted.
+See below example taken from a GP2GP HL7v3 message,

 {: .center-image }
 ![Structured text example](images/access_structured/Pathology_structured_text_example_2.png)